Volley-Inc/eslint-config-volley/README.md

   1 error and 0 warnings potentially fixable with the `--fix` option.
 ```

 Congrats, it's working.
-Furthermore, if you pop open thisBreaksRules.ts, you should see a warning in VSCode.
+Also, if you pop open `/src/thisBreaksRules.ts`, you should see a warning overlayed in VSCode.

 #TODO